top of page

 When you conform to His design, healing becomes possible.

-Not guaranteed (fallen world), but possible in a way it never was, fighting divine order.
+Not guaranteed (fallen world), but possible in a way it never was while fighting divine order.

 Final Word